vivid-planet/comet/docs/docs/content-scope/content-website.md

 sidebar_position: 1
 ---

-In a content website, the content scope can be used to separate multiple areas of content, such as website (domain) or language.
+In a content website, the content scope can be used to separate multiple areas of content, such as different websites (domains) or languages.
 Each area stores its content independently of the others.

-Not all modules might use the same scope - for example, the DAM might not be scoped at all.
-Most of Comet's scope features will work out of the box for this use case.
+Different modules can use different scopes and some modules might not use a scope at all.
+For example, the DAM might only be scoped by domain while the PageTree is scoped by domain and language.
+Or it might not use a scope at all, resulting in a shared DAM across all content scopes.
+Most of COMET's features will work out-of-the-box even without a scope.

 ### API: Database